MicrosoftDocs/CordovaDocs/cordovadocs/2015/access-device-capabilities/manage-plugins.md

 ---
-description: "Apache Cordova uses plugins to provide access to native device capabilities that aren’t available to simple web apps, such as access to the file system."
+description: " Apache Cordova uses plugins to provide access to native device capabilities that aren’t available to simple web apps, such as access to the file system."
 title: "Manage plugins for apps built with Visual Studio Tools for Apache Cordova | Cordova"
 author: "jmatthiesen"
 ms.prod: "visual-studio-dev14"